adnanq2004/Cyber-Final-Project---cloudcrane/PRESENTATION.md

 ### Information Extraction

 In this step, the design of the object being reverse engineered is studied and extracted to see how the pieces fit together.
 It may involve finding and examining source code, or using tools, like disassemblers, to break a thing into its part.
+The hard part is getting the source code since it will most likely not be easily accessible.

 ### Modeling